 Drexel University was selected as the best online master’s degree in real estate management for financial support.
-According to the National Center for Education Statistics, 98% of students at Drexel received financial aid for the 2010-2011 school year.
+According to the National Center for Education Statistics, 98% of students at Drexel received financial aid.
 In addition, 97% of students received some aid in the form of grants and/or scholarships.
 As for loans statistics, 67% of students took out loans to help with the cost of their education, though these were mostly federal loans.
-However, a very low loan default rate of 1.9% in 2009, demonstrates this debt was manageable for the vast majority of graduates.
+However, a very low loan default rate of 1.9%, demonstrates this debt was manageable for the vast majority of graduates.

 Ball State University’s online business programs, including real estate management, were also recognized by U.S. News & World Report for their strong reputation for student engagement.
 Ranked number 25 on the list, Ball State offers students instruction and support from a well-trained staff experienced in helping distance learners get the most out of their education.
 Instructors are easily accessible via the virtual learning platform, email, chat, or even phone during their weekly office hours.
 Tutoring and academic counseling services are also available to assist students.